TedLeRoy/first-ten-seconds-redhat-ubuntu/README.md

 Any time the creator of a script says it has to be run with sudo permissions or as root, understand why and use caution.

-***This script has to be run with sudo because the system update, firewall, and ssh related commands it uses must be run as root.***
+***This script has to be run by a user with sudo permissions because the system update, firewall, and ssh related commands it uses must be run as root.
+It should be run by a non-root user but credentials should be provided when prompted.***

 ### Usage